The greatness of a society and its moral progress can be judged by the way it treats its animals. ~Mahatma Gandhi

 From Bolivia:

-…Must see for cat lovers..there is not really much to see in the park…except lots of kittens willing to play with you…you can also help feed the kittens while they wait to be adopted.
+Quote: …Must see for cat lovers..there is not really much to see in the park…except lots of kittens willing to play with you…you can also help feed the kittens while they wait to be adopted.

 Note from Jess:

-There are many stories about how the cats came to be at Parque Kennedy.
-Some say that they were abandoned by their owners, while others say that they were born in the park.
-Regardless of how they arrived, the cats have become a beloved part of the park and are now cared for by the Gatos Parque Kennedy Association and the Feline Protection Volunteer Group.
-The cats are spayed and neutered, fed daily, and the area around the park is sanitized.
-They oversee the adoption process in case someone wants to take one home.
-The groups also provide medical care for the cats, and some cat lovers have de-wormed, vaccinated, and spayed or neutered most of the cats at their own expense.
-The cats at Parque Kennedy are a popular tourist attraction, and many people come to the park specifically to see them.
+The cats at Parque Kennedy draw many tourists.
+People come to the park specifically to see them.
 The cats are also known for being friendly and approachable, and they often interact with visitors.
 The cats at Parque Kennedy are a testament to the compassion and dedication of the people who care for them.
 They are a reminder that even in a big city, there is still room for animals to thrive.

 The presence of cats in the park has been a contentious issue among residents for many years.
-Some residents see the cats as a nuisance, while others believe that they play an important role in the park ecosystem.
-The cats help to control the rodent population, and they also provide a source of entertainment for park visitors.
-The local government has taken some steps to address the concerns of residents and has also worked with groups that care for the cats to ensure they are being properly vaccinated and treated for diseases.
+Some residents see the cats as a nuisance.
+Others believe that they play an important role in the park ecosystem.

 Leave a Reply

-Discover more from Cat, Wine, Love
+Discover more from Cat, Play, Love

 Subscribe now to keep reading and get access to the full archive.